stkf/coding-exercise/README.md

 ## Question 1 - How big is this file?

-The file shown in the following screenshot, with MIME  type `text/plain` is seemingly small.
+The following screenshot is of a file opened in a text editor, with MIME  type `text/plain`, and is seemingly small.
 What is the file's size in `bytes`?

 ![alt text](how-big-is-this-file.png)